-For more on wrongful executions in particular, see Hugo Adam Bedeau, 'Innocence and the Death Penalty: Assessing the Danger of Mistaken Executions' in Hugo Adam Bedau (ed), The Death Penalty in America: Current Controversies (1997) 344.
-Bedeau catalogues almost fifty cases of people sentenced to death who were subsequently acquitted.
-One of them, Joseph Green Brown, was within hours of death before the Eleventh Circuit intervened.
-See Brown v Wainwright, 785 Fd 1457 (11th Cir.
-1986).
-See also Kren Miller, Wrongful Capital Convictions and the Legitimacy of the Death Penalty (2006); Robert M Bohm, The Death Penalty Today (2008).
+23 For more on wrongful executions in particular, see Hugo Adam Bedeau, "Innocence and the Death Penalty: Assessing the Danger of Mistaken Executions," in Hugo Adam Bedau (ed.), The Death Penalty in America: Current Controversies (New York: Oxford University Press, 1997): 344-60.
+Bedeau catalogues almost fifty cases of people

-stigma, disadvantages in private employment and housing markets, and so on.23 At least some of these can be rectified with an admission of error, though some might not be; regardless, the suffering between the wrongful conviction and the rectification still looms as a moral hazard.
+Even worse, though, is that compensation-which, again, might be unavailable-will not make the innocent person whole, particularly if he suffered collateral consequences of criminal conviction.
+These are wide ranging, and potentially include loss of government benefits, residency restrictions, social stigma, disadvantages in private employment and housing markets, and so on.24 At least some of these can be rectified with an admission of error, though some might not be; regardless, the suffering between the wrongful conviction and the rectification still looms as a moral hazard.
 For this reason, reversibility is best conceived as a spectrum, ranging from errors that are more reversible to those that are less reversible.
 Even if wrongful fines might not be fully reversible, they are still more reversible than wrongful imprisonment, which, in turn, is more reversible than wrongful execution.